manimovassagh/manimovassagh/README.md

 ### Hi there 👋
 My name is Mani Movassagh - but you can call me Mani for simplicity 😊
 - :octocat: I'm a fulltime Software Developer base in Germany
-- :octocat: I'm Java and JavScript Developer
+- :octocat: I'm Java and JavaScript Developer
 - :octocat: I use React, Vue, Spring Boot,TypeScript in my projects
 - :octocat: I Love Git , Github and Open Source Communtiy
 - :hammer:  At The moment, I'm learning Rust and Devops